 - The Coffee Bloom: Use freshly boiled coffee.
 The heat is what physically "blooms" the cocoa solids, resulting in a significantly darker, richer sponge.

-- Precision Weight: Always weigh your batter.
-Even a 20g difference between pans can lead to uneven heights and lopsided stacking.
+- Precision Weight: Always weigh your batter when dividing it between the pans.
+Even a 20g difference can lead to uneven baking heights and lopsided stacking.

-- Dry Your Berries: If using fresh strawberries for garnish, pat the cut sides with a paper towel.
-This prevents "bleeding" onto the frosting.
+- Dry Your Berries: If garnishing with fresh strawberries, pat the cut sides thoroughly with a paper towel.
+This prevents fruit moisture from bleeding into your smooth cream cheese frosting.

 Troubleshooting

-Cake Sank in Middle: Usually caused by underbaking or opening the oven door too early.
-Ensure a toothpick comes out completely clean.
+Cake Sank in the Middle: This is usually caused by underbaking or opening the oven door too early in the baking process.
+Ensure a toothpick inserted into the exact center comes out clean.

-Runny Frosting: Your strawberry filling or cake layers were likely still warm.
-Chill everything to room temperature before assembly.
+Runny Frosting: Your strawberry filling or cake layers were likely still slightly warm during assembly, which melts the butter and cream cheese.
+Ensure everything is completely cooled to room temperature.

 Faq's